UIUC-iSchool-DataStories/spr2024/week11/lecture21.md

 Because Canis uses a particular dialect of SVGs that we haven't yet developed, we're going to explore it, but will not be "teaching" it per se.

+---

+## Work Together

+Today we're going to work on building a data story in these stages:

+1. Identify and collect our data.
+2. Explore the data.
+(Do we need to do this?
+Let's discuss...)
+3. Determine our strategy.
+   * What stories does the data tell us?
+   * What is the story we will tell?
+   * What dimension will we use?
+4. Storyboard how we will tell it
+   * Clearly delineate progression
+   * Demonstrate annotations

+---

+## What Story?

+We'll do a hybrid of working together and working in groups, and I'll ask you to take different approaches in different times.

+ > What can we tell about libraries from the circulation at different branches in Chicago?

+---

+## Dimensions of Storytelling

+For this story, I want each group to identify one of these three items as their "dimension."

+1. Detail
+2. Spatial
+3. Temporal

+What changes about your tactics based on these?

+---

+## Storyboard

+Choose one method of telling the story:

+1. Single infographic
+2. Slides
+3. Animation

+What UI and other methods will you use to tell this?
+What annotations?
+How will you describe the points to annotate, and what will you use to do so?

+---

+## Report back